micmejia/bible-dump/NKJV/Job/Job 25.md

 "Dominion and fear _belong_ to Him; He makes peace in His high places.

 ###### 3
-[^a]Is there any number to His armies?
+Is there any number to His armies?
 Upon whom does His light not rise?

 ###### 4
 How then can man be righteous before God?
 Or how can he be pure _who is_ born of a woman?